Panopto is the university's video streaming and lecture capture platform. It accomplishes several core tasks:

 Important Panopto Announcements

 - In the near future, the workflow governing the automatic import of the Zoom cloud recordings into Panopto storage will change to become an OPT-IN process.
 This means that, within Panopto, you will need to opt-in to this feature in order for your Zoom cloud recordings to continue backing up to Panopto.
 More information with details and instructions will follow as the feature is released and rolled out.
-An advantage of this new feature will be that meeting recordings made in specific D2L courses will automatically be copied and stored in their specific corresponding Panopto course folders.

 Training and Support